-Coonamessett Farm Foundation, Inc. (CFF) is dedicated to the responsible stewardship and maintenance of the biodiversity of our planet.
-CFF’s purpose is the development and transfer of appropriate technology in support of farming and fishing communities that are environmentally sound, socially equitable, economically feasible, and compatible with a sustainable future.
+Coonamessett Farm Foundation, Inc. (CFF)’s purpose is the development and transfer of appropriate technology, in support of farming and fishing communities, that are environmentally sound, socially equitable, economically feasible, and compatible with a sustainable future.

 Introduction to the Foundation